djalbat/the-occam-user-manual/content/getting-started/installing-the-cli-tools.md

 However, in all honesty, if you trust the package in question then it is not worth the bother.
 It is far easier to just prepend `sudo` and have done with it.

-Moving on, in order to install the `open` package manager execute the following command in a terminal or command prompt, leaving off the `sudo` as necessary:
+Moving on, in order to install the `open` package manager run the following command in a terminal, leaving off the `sudo` as necessary:

 ```
 sudo npm install --global occam-open-cli\@latest